romulocasado/The-Odin-Project_rock-paper-scissors/README.md

  Remaster of the first JS project from The Odin Project, a rock, paper, scissors game

+ The project is one of the requisites to complete the Foundations Course from The Odin Project, at https://www.theodinproject.com/paths/foundations/courses/foundations

  After sometime focusing on life's demands, it's time to return to my programming studies, I'm redoing from scratch a project I did months ago back when I was learning HTML, CSS and JS.

  I plan to re-familiarize myself with programming and finish the Odin Project Fundamentals course before the next steps.